Hanna-N9/coffee-worldwide/README.md

 ## Features

 - Browse a collection of coffee drinks from different regions.
-- Search and filter drinks by name or region.
+- Search and filter drinks by name.
 - Add new coffee drinks using the submission form.
+- Click a rating for a new coffee drink
 - (Optional) Explore an ordering service for your favorite drinks.

 ## Project Structure